Indigenous Student Self-Identification

 Guelph-Humber

-Guelph-Humber students will have their information shared with the Indigenous Education & Engagement Centre at Humber College who provides support for First Nations, Inuit and Métis students at Guelph-Humber.
+Guelph-Humber students will have their information shared with the Indigenous Education & Engagement Office at Humber Polytechnic, who provides in-person programming for Guelph-Humber First Nations, Inuit, and Métis students on the Humber campuses.

-The Indigenous Student Centre specifically focuses on supporting First Nations, Inuit and Métis students, however all students are welcome to visit the Indigenous Student Centre.
-There are numerous cultural and educational programs that are open to all students.
+The Indigenous Student Centre (ISC) specifically focuses on supporting self-identified First Nations, Inuit, and Métis students, however all students are welcome to visit the ISC.
+There are numerous cultural and educational programs offered that are open to all students.
 For more information email indigenous.student@uoguelph.ca.